 While many people tout the advanced safety that autonomous vehicles should bring to the road, others are more suspicious of the new technology.
 The autonomous vehicles face a number of steep hurdles, including regulations, legal parameters, liability issues and infrastructure challenges.
 Many question if society is fully prepared for the integration of self-driving vehicles.

 As more and more technology becomes integrated into our vehicles, the auto accident lawyers at Greg Monforton & Partners remain up-to-date in our ability to fight for the rights of those injured in any type of auto accident.
-Do not hesitate to contact our offices if you have been injured because of the negligence of another driver.
+Do not hesitate to contact a personal injury lawyer in Windsor from our offices if you have been injured because of the negligence of another driver.